Oadby Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Oadby lease extension
+Main reasons to commence your Oadby lease extension

 Increase your lease and increase your Oadby property value

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 Lender Requirement